Bijli - Clean energy for all

 By tailoring the approach to local conditions and markets, S3IDF enables the poor access to employment, asset-creation and ownership opportunities, and basic services.
 Our diverse project portfolio includes solar, biomass and biogas, water and other technologies for small-scale industries.

-With the support from The Climate Group, S3IDF will be providing low cost financial capital to at least 700 households in rural and remote off-grid communities of Nandurbar district, along with BNGVN and Selco.
+With the support from The Climate Group, S3IDF is providing low cost financial capital to more than 700 households in rural and remote off-grid communities of Nandurbar district, along with BNGVN and SELCO.

 Dr. S. P. Gon Chaudhuri